mcree/teams-docker/README.md

 General steps taken by the `teams-docker` script:

-1. Check for dependencies (git, sed, curl, desktop-file-install)
+1. Check for dependencies (docker, git, sed, curl, desktop-file-install)
 1. Check for work dir under `$HOME/.config/teams-docker-NAME` and do a setup if necessary:
     * Build the Docker container image
     * Create a .desktop file in `$HOME/.local/share/applications`